 Please use the Academy of Finland's online services to review applications.
-Both draft reviews and panel review reports are completed in the online services.
+Review reports are completed in the online services.
 You can access the items of the research plan directly from the corresponding review form questions.
 However, we do expect you to read the full application.
 You can find the review instructions and offline version of the review form under Guides for reviewers on our website.